 Alas - the rivers only showed up in the white areas.
 And the soap thickened up so quickly (probably from using copious amounts of Titanium white in the entire batch) that I had to abandon the design before all the raw soap was used.
 I quickly tossed it into another mold, which came out like this:

-Still intriguing looking soap, but again, the glycerin rivers only showed up in the white sections, not the other colors.
+Still intriguing looking soap - almost like the strata of the earth - but again, the glycerin rivers only showed up in the white sections, not the other colors.
 Why couldn't this go in the advanced category, you ask?
 Because the formulation was the same throughout - a requisite of the advanced category was that you manipulate the formulation of the same pour in different ways.
 (Dammit.)

 Ironically, the advanced category was sounding easier than the regular one, so my next attempt would purposely produce rivers in some sections, others without, by varying water amounts.
 I used a base oil combo of olive/coconut/rice bran/tallow/castor, along with titanium white (entire batch), plus Brambleberry's Stormy blue, Queen's purple, and Moss green micas.
 The scent was a lavender/spearmint combo - the end result was this:

 This was more like it: I was going for a smooth white base with smooth green and purple topping (check!).
 By adding extra water and color to each of the two stormy blue layers, hoped to get a few rivers in the lighter blue and a lot of rivers in the darker blue, then accented with a hanger swirl to bring some of the layers up through each other (visually, like a pond thawing).